emirotin/resin-device-urls-demo/README.md

-# Resin.io -- Dummy app
+# Resin.io -- Device URLs demo app

 ## How it works

-Runs forever, suitable for keeping the app container running.
+Runs Express 4.x web server that responds to any HTTP request.

 ## How to use